Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-wasm.md

 ### Smart contracts

-Smart contracts are autonomous agents that can interact with other entities on the Daodiseo blockchain, such as human-owned accounts, validators, and other smart contracts.
+Smart contracts are autonomous agents that can interact with other entities on the ODISEO blockchain, such as human-owned accounts, validators, and other smart contracts.
 Each smart contract has:

 - A unique **contract address** with an account that holds funds.
 - A **code ID**, where its logic is defined.